 - What You

-Public schools for students in kindergarten through 12th grade, often referred to as K-12, are financed through a combination of local, state, and federal dollars in proportions that vary across and within states.
-In the 2018–2019 school year, the most recent data available, spending for public K-12 education totaled $752 billion across all jurisdictions, reflecting an increase for the seventh consecutive year.
+Public schools for students in kindergarten through 12th grade (K-12) are financed through a combination of local, state, and federal dollars in proportions that vary across and within states.
+In the 2021 fiscal year, the most recent data available, spending for public K-12 education totaled $795 billion from all sources, reflecting an increase for the ninth consecutive year.

-State and local governments, in relatively equal proportions, provide the vast majority of funding for K-12 education — 89 percent of all school funding.
-State governments rely on formulas that attempt to distribute education funds equitably across school districts.
-Local education agencies (LEAs) oversee school districts, manage state and local funds, and use standardized factors to allocate resources.
+State and local governments provide the vast majority of funding for K-12 education — 89 percent of all school funding.
+State governments rely on formulas that distribute education funds among school districts.
+Those school districts use state dollars and additional revenue raised from federal and local sources to fund individual schools.
 Although both states and localities apply approaches intended to allocate funds fairly, disparities nevertheless occur.
-Such disparities primarily stem from the sources of revenues and the costs of education in each school district.
+Those disparities primarily stem from the sources of revenues and the varying costs of providing education in each school district.

 Meanwhile, the federal government provides a small share of education funding through specific grant programs.
-They are designed to minimize the funding gaps not well addressed by states and LEAs for at-risk youth, including students with disabilities or from low-income households.
-During recent economic downturns, federal spending has also helped narrow funding gaps that developed in states and localities.
+They are designed to supplement funding for schools with at-risk youth, including students with disabilities or from low-income households.
+During recent economic downturns, federal spending has also helped supplement diminished school funding from state and local sources.

-The federal government provides K-12 education support through specific grant programs administered by the states to school districts.
-Those programs include Title I grants under the Elementary and Secondary Education Act (ESEA) and Part B grants under the Individuals with Disabilities Education Act (IDEA).
-Federal funds made up just $57.9 billion or 8 percent of total education funding in 2019; federal dollars supplement state resources by narrowing funding gaps for at-risk students.
+The federal government provides support for K-12 education through specific grant programs administered by the states to school districts.
+Federal dollars supplement state resources by narrowing funding gaps for at-risk students through programs such as Title I grants under the Elementary and Secondary Education Act (ESEA) and Part B grants under the Individuals with Disabilities Education Act (IDEA).
+Federal funds made up just $85 billion or 11 percent of total education funding during the 2021 fiscal year.
+That amount increased from 2020 levels ($58 billion) partially due to legislation enacted in response to the COVID-19 pandemic, which provided emergency relief funding to address the impact that COVID-19 had on elementary and secondary schools.

-Title I grants provide funds to LEAs with high percentages of low-income students.
-It is the largest grant program of ESEA, totaling $14.1 billion in 2019.
-Such funds are allocated through four formulas that are based on the number of eligible students and several provisions, including a state's target level of funding per student.
-Eligible students include children ages 5 to 17 in
+Title I grants provide funds to school districts serving large shares of low-income students.
+It is the largest grant program of ESEA, totaling $14 billion during the 2021 fiscal year.
+Those funds are allocated through four formulas that are based on the number of eligible students and several provisions, including a state's target level of funding per student.
+Eligible students include children ages 5 to 17 in:

-In 2019, the federal government provided $11.8 billion in IDEA grants to states.
+During the 2021 fiscal year, the federal government provided $11 billion in IDEA grants to states.
 Those funds are awarded through a formula based on a state's total population with disabilities between the ages of 3 and 21, the percentage of those individuals living in poverty, and the state's IDEA appropriations in 1999.

-The federal government also allocated $16.6 billion for child nutrition, which was used to reimburse schools that provided free or reduced-price lunches to eligible students.
-About $4.7 billion of federal funds went directly to LEAs for various programs including Impact Aid, Indian Education, Head Start, Follow Through, Magnet Schools, Dropout Demonstration Assistance, and Gifted and Talented.
-In addition, the federal government provided $0.6 billion for vocational programs and $10.1 billion on the aforementioned programs for which reporting units could not provide distinct amounts.
+The federal government also allocated $17 billion for child nutrition, which was used to reimburse schools that provided free or reduced-price lunches to eligible students.
+About $5 billion of federal funds went directly to school districts for various programs including Impact Aid.
+In addition, the federal government provided $0.6 billion for vocational programs and $37 billion on the aforementioned programs for which reporting units could not provide distinct amounts.

-On average, nearly 40 percent of funding for public education stems from local property taxes.
-As a result, funding can vary widely among districts based on the wealth of families living in them.
-School districts with high-value property are often able to fund their schools above the minimum level established by the state, contributing to wider discrepancies.
-Those discrepancies become more apparent during economic downturns because wealthier LEAs benefit from the relatively stable revenues from property taxes.
-In contrast, funding for LEAs more reliant on the state, and specifically a state income tax, tends to vary with economic performance.
+Nearly 40 percent of funding for public education stems from local taxes.
+As a result, funding can vary widely among school districts based on the wealth of families living in them.
+School districts with high-value property are often able to fund their schools above the minimum level established by the state, contributing to wider disparities.
+Those disparities become more apparent during economic downturns because wealthier school districts benefit from relatively stable revenues from property taxes.
+In contrast, funding for school districts more reliant on the state, and specifically a state income tax, tends to vary with economic performance.
 Ultimately, the variation in school finance systems produces disparate results, with some states spending far more on each student than others.

 Differences in wealth among districts are partially attributable to remnants of racial covenants — legal contracts embedded in property deeds to prevent nonwhite people from moving in.
-Although none has been enforceable for decades, their effect remains visible today.
+Although those covenants have not been enforceable for decades, their impacts persist today.
 For example, a 2019 analysis by EdBuild found that predominantly nonwhite districts received $23 billion less than predominantly white districts from state and local governments despite serving the same number of students.

-Although LEAs allocate resources based on standardized factors like student-teacher ratios that, in practice, should fairly distribute funding per student between schools there can be significant disparities in the amounts actually spent on schools even within a district.
-That is partially due to the LEA practice of distributing resources, not dollars, which masks higher spending for some schools.
+Despite school districts allocating resources based on standardized factors like student-teacher ratios that, in theory, should fairly distribute funding per student between schools, there can be significant disparities in the amounts actually spent on schools within a district.
+That can partially stem from the school district’s practice of distributing resources, not dollars, which masks higher spending for some schools.
 For example, a school assigned educators with more experience would receive higher funding for teacher compensation.

-While state financing programs aim to fairly distribute funding and resources across all school districts, almost all finance programs allow for some level of unequal spending.
-Such disparities are driven by differences among districts in the cost of education as well as the ability and willingness of districts to spend money on education.
-As a result, state financing has only a limited ability to address funding disparities.
-Finally, financing from the federal government has resulted in increased funding for disadvantaged students, though this means of financing is also limited.
+While state financing programs aim to fairly distribute funding and resources across all school districts, no state is capable of fully equalizing funding disparities.
+Those disparities are driven by differences among districts in the cost of education as well as the ability and willingness of districts to spend money on education.
+Further, while financing from the federal government has resulted in increased funding for disadvantaged students, the method of financing is also limited.

 Over the past century, the local share of education funding has declined, with state funding largely making up the difference.
 The federal share of education funding has been relatively constant over the last 40 years after generally rising from 1920 to 1980.

-State revenue streams are an important tool in limiting funding disparities, but can be particularly volatile throughout recessions, leading to reductions in funding for programs like education.
+State revenue streams are an important tool in limiting funding disparities, but can be particularly volatile during recessions, leading to reductions in funding for programs like education.
 In recent economic downturns, for example during the Great Recession, federal support has increased to offset declines in state resources.
 However, while federal funding was used to mitigate state-level declines during the 2007–2009 recession, average education funding declined when the economy recovered and federal funding tapered off.
 Many states did not compensate for the loss of federal funding; in 2019, 17 states spent less than they did in 2008 (in inflation-adjusted terms), according to the Pew Charitable Trusts.

 K-12 education funding is an important investment in our future.
-Understanding the complicated joint commitment and relationship between local, state, and federal governments to fund education is a key part of discerning its place in the budget among other priorities and against the backdrop of an unsustainable federal fiscal outlook.
+Understanding the complicated joint commitment and relationships among local, state, and federal governments to fund education is a key part of discerning its place in the budget among other priorities and against the backdrop of an unsustainable federal fiscal outlook.